SarangNoether/skunkworks/janus.md

 When recovering the output, the recipient computes `P - H(a*R)*G == B_j` and assumes the output is directed to subaddress `j`.
 If the recipient acknowledges receipt of the transaction, the adversary knows that subaddresses `i` and `j` are linked.

+Note that the attack can also attempt to link a subaddress to its corresponding master address.

 ## Mitigation